LedgerInvesting/bayesblend/docs/user-guide/getting-started.md

 --------------------------------------------------

-BayesBlend provides an easy-to-use interface for Bayesian model averaging and Bayesian stacking.
+BayesBlend provides an easy-to-use interface for combining predictions from multiple Bayesian models using techniques including (pseudo) Bayesian model averaging, stacking, and hierarchical stacking.
 The core functionality is divided into two classes:

 - `Draws`
 - `BayesBlendModel`